umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 ## Include the Macros and Partials in Content and Templates

 Halfway there!
 Next, navigate to your Content section.
-Since we created Register and Login partials as macro partials, we can paste them in a Richtext Editor.
+Since we created Register and Login partials as macro partials, we can paste them into a Richtext Editor.
 Create a new page that is using this editor, give it a name (e.g. Login/Signup), and in any RTE or Grid layouts you have on the page, insert a Macro.

 ![RTE macro](images/v8-06-RTE-Macro.png)